 Location: Johnsonburg, Pennsylvania Continue reading

-Kathryn Krieir punished her 14 year old adopted daughter by depriving her of food, forcing her to sleep outside naked, and fracturing her fingers.
-Her husband Kenneth Krieir, the girl’s biological father, did nothing to stop the abuse.
+Kathryn Kreier punished her 14 year old adopted daughter by depriving her of food, forcing her to sleep outside naked, and fracturing her fingers.
+Her husband Kenneth Kreier, the girl’s biological father, did nothing to stop the abuse.
 The abuse took place between September 2007 and December 2008, during which the girl’s weight fell from 91 pounds to 70 pounds.
-Kathryn Krier locked the refrigerator and cupboards to keep the girl from stealing food.
+Kathryn Kreier locked the refrigerator and cupboards to keep the girl from stealing food.
 Kathryn told school staff to not allow the girl to eat breakfast or lunch at the school, insisting that she had an eating disorder and was hoarding food, and after school staff fed her anyway (because of her starved appearance) Kathryn withdrew the girl from school to homeschool her.
 The abuse came to light in late 2008 after a woman who boarded with the family reported the couple.
 After a hospital stay, the girl was released to live with her grandparents, who she had lived before her stint living with her father and adoptive mother.
-Kathryn Krieir was charged with child abuse and Kenneth Krieir was charged with failing to prevent abuse.
+Kathryn Kreier was charged with child abuse and Kenneth Kreier was charged with failing to prevent abuse.
 The family lived in Wisconsin.

 Date: December 2008